unoplatform/Uno.CodeGen/doc/Immutable Generation.md

 # FAQ

 ## What if I need to use it with [Newtownsoft's JSON.NET](https://www.newtonsoft.com/json)?
-You simply need to deserialze the builder instead of the class itself.
+You simply need to deserialize the builder instead of the class itself.
 The implicit casting will automatically convert it to the right type.

 Example: